Useful Information

 Polishing the rice

 Once the rice has been harvested, it is polished (polishing is also known as milling) in a process that cuts through the outer layers of each tiny rice grain to reveal the pure white starchy inside.
-When using lower quality rice, more of the rice has to be polished, sometimes 50% must be chiseled away in order to make high quality sake!
+When using lower quality rice, more of the rice has to be polished, sometimes 50% must be chiseled away in order to make high-quality sake!
 This means that only 50% or less of the rice actually gets used to make sake.
-At Niida Honke, however, the quality of the rice is so high that it only needs to by polished by 73% to reach the level that is necessary to create delicious sake.
+At Niida Honke, however, the quality of the rice is so high that it only needs to be polished by 73% to reach the level that is necessary to create delicious sake.

 Preparing the rice

-After the rice is polished, it is then washed, soaked and rinsed to prepare it for steaming.
+After the rice is polished, it is then washed, soaked, and rinsed to prepare it for steaming.
 Rice is spread out and steamed from below.
 From the moment that moisture meets the rice, each step is carefully timed to create the perfect product.

 When the steaming process is complete, the rice must be quickly cooled.
 The outside of the rice should become cool and dry on the outside while the inside remains moist.